m4ttsch/omscs-notes-notes/operating-systems/synchronization-constructs.md

+---
+id: synchronization-constructs
+title: Synchronization Constructs
-# Synchronization Constructs
+sidebar_label: Synchronization Constructs
-#gios
+---

 ## Why Are We Still Talking About Synchronization?
 During our past discussion of synchronization constructs - like mutexes and condition variables - we mentioned a number of common pitfalls.

 We covered issues related to correctness and ease-of-use.
 For example, we talked about how easy it is to unlock the wrong mutex or signal on the wrong condition variable.
 The use of mutexes and condition variables is not an error proof process.